guyuli/RefreshAndAlertExtension/README.md

-# Costco Autobuy Chrome Extension
+# Refresh-And-Alert Chrome Extension
-This is a small chrome extension that can help you buy something immediately it gets in stock.
+This is a small chrome extension that can refresh a page and alert you when an element changes

 Steps to install:
 1. Download the scripts